MartinaB91/project3-budget/README.md

 -	User can create a username that already exists.
 Solved by adding loop around username input.
 If list contains chosen username user will get error message and be asked to choose another username.
 -	System crash when choosing a menu option in budget entries that doesn’t exist (and isn't zero).
 As a result of the crash the system saves a purchase to the sheet that hasn’t been added by the user.
 Solved by declaring variables "budget_category" and "budget_entry" and adding budget_category to if statement.
 ### Future improvements

+System:
 -	Add password to ensure that no one else can see their budgets.
 -	Give the user the option to compare different budgets.
 -	Give the user the option to choose if they want to see all budgets or only active budgets.
 -	Present the user with more information in the budget summary for example how much in percentage that is spent.

+Code:
+- Add type hinting
+- Put python files in a folder
+- Make some part of the code shorter

 ## Deployment
+This project is deployed to Heroku.
+Below the steps taken to deploy is described.

+### Heroku Deployment
+1. Create an Heroku account
+2. Create a new app by choosing option “Create new app”, located at the centre of dashboard (or if you’re not a new user it’s found when expanding “New” in the top right corner).
+3. Give your app a name, choose a region and click “Create”.
+4. Go to “Settings” in the navbar and scroll down to section Config Vars and click “Reveal Config Vars”.
+-	Add key: CREDS and paste the content from your creds.json into VALUE, click “Add”.
+-	Add key: PORT with VALUE 8000, click “Add”.
+5. Scroll to section Buildpacks, click “Add Bulidpack” select python and click “Save changes”.
+6. Click “Add Bulidpack” again and select nodejs and click “Save changes”.
+7. Go to “Deploy” in the navbar and select “GitHub” in section Deployment method.
+Click “Connect to GitHub” in section below.
+8. In section Connect to Github search for your repository, then click “Connect” next to your repository name.
+9. Scroll down to section Manual deploy, select your branch and click “Deploy Branch”.
+After a moment your branch is deployed and a button to go to your deployed app is shown.

+[Here]( https://project3-budget.herokuapp.com/) you can find the deployed app.

 ## Credits
+A special thanks to my mentor Reuben Ferrante for great ideas and support.

 [Article](https://towardsdatascience.com/4-tips-to-master-python-f-strings-a70ca896faa4): This article was used as a guide to change alignment of f-strings.

 [Codegrepper](https://www.codegrepper.com/code-examples/python/import+emoji+in+python)  and [Unicode](https://unicode.org/emoji/charts/full-emoji-list.html): Used as a guide when adding emojis.